AbhijeetSingla/cat-fact-generator/README.md

-# cat-fact-generator
+# About
- Gives a random cat fact
+ Gives a random cat fact using the API [catfact.ninja](https://catfact.ninja/)